John P. Stevens High School Varsity Tennis Team, 2015

 As a former high school tennis player now playing at my best level over a decade later, I’ve never loved the game more.
 I play more often, compete harder, and feel more connected to the tennis community than ever before.

 Over time, I started noticing a pattern.
-Even though everyone around me took their tennis seriously, most people didn’t take hydration or fueling seriously at all.
-Players trained hard, competed often, yet showed up to sessions with little more than half a bottle of plain water.
+Even though everyone around me took their tennis seriously, most players didn’t take hydration or fueling seriously at all.
+They trained hard, played often, yet showed up to sessions with little more than half a bottle of plain water.

 That’s where HydraCourt began.
 Pro-level hydration made accessible for everyday players.